nogibjj/DukeIDS706_ds655_Week10/README.md

 ## 3. Codes
   This folder contains all the code files used in this repository - the files named "Test_" will be used for testing and the remaining will define certain functions
+  The `Pyspark.py` file contains the code to read and evaluate the large HIGGS dataset

 ## 4. Resources